f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 added at the top of your declaration, and requires vscode to know the language is JSON.

+We wiil now use Visual Studio Code to validate our declaraion.

 Open Visual Studio Code on your jump host desktop and open a New File and paste all of the DO declaration contents.
 Additionally, the language setting in VSCode must be set to JSON.